Why D.B. Cooper should have checked the weather before his infamous hijack heist

 The flight landed in Seattle, and Cooper exchanged the 36 passengers for the money and parachutes, the FBI said.
 But several crew members remained on board, and Cooper ordered them to fly to Mexico City.

 But as the plane passed somewhere between Mt.
 Rainier and northern Portland, Cooper ordered that the pilot open the aircraft's rear door.
-Cooper then took a parachute, the money and jumped out the back into the dark and rainy night, never to be heard from again, and the legend was born.
+Cooper then took a parachute and the money and jumped out the back into the dark and rainy night, never to be heard from again, and the legend was born.

-The FBI chased hundreds of people in an investigation that went for decades but never could solve the mystery.
+The FBI chased hundreds of people in an investigation that went on for decades but never could solve the mystery.
 The case received attention again last year when Eric Ulis, known for his History Channel and Discovery Channel investigations on Cooper's case, held a press conference stating that Cooper's black tie left on the plane contained important clues that pointed to a worker at a metal manufacturing company in Pittsburgh.
 He added the worker fit Cooper's description and frequently traveled to the Pacific Northwest for business.
 That person died in 2002 and his son said he doesn't believe his father was D.B.
 Cooper.

 D.B.
 COOPER EXPERT: NEW EVIDENCE POINTS TO PERSON OF INTEREST IN UNSOLVED CASE